KUL-gmsa/gmsa-deltaiot/README.md

+# Important disclaimer

+Be aware that this application is **intentionally insecure**, and does not follow best coding practices at all.

 # Quick run with Docker

 If you just want to quickly run and explore the application, without downloading and compiling the source, you can use Docker: